scarv/sca3s-harness/README.md

       or just accept the default (per [`${REPO_HOME}/Makefile`](./Makefile)).

-5. Produce the target implementation in the *forked* repository:
+5. Develop a target implementation in the working repository:

    1. edit